 College scholarship recognizes academic achievement and service

-At the Nebraska Society’s Spring Meeting on Sunday, April 24, 2017, the Society will award the third Nebraska Society of Mayflower Descendants Burt & Becky Whedon Memorial Scholarship in the amount of $1,620 to a high school senior planning to attend an accredited 4-year college or university during the 2016-‘17 academic year.
+At the Nebraska Society’s Spring Meeting in 2023, the Society will award the ninth Nebraska Society of Mayflower Descendants Burt & Becky Whedon Memorial Scholarship in the amount of $1,620 to a high school senior planning to attend an accredited 4-year college or university during the 2023-‘24 academic year.

 An avid genealogist, Becky (Allen) Whedon joined the Nebraska Society in 1982, a descendant of Pilgrim Francis Cooke.
 She was also a descendant of Pilgrim Richard Warren.
 Becky served as state historian for 18 years, from 1989 to 2007, completing applications for 167 members.
 Burt joined the Nebraska Society in 1977, a descendant of John Howland.
 He was also a descendant of William Brewster.
 The Whedons also served the Society as Deputy Governor General and Assistant General for many years, traveling to Plymouth for Mayflower General Congress and to annual Board of Assistants meetings around the country.
 Becky died in Omaha on Jan.
 16, 2011, age 84.
 Burt died in Omaha on April 27, 2011, age 88.